QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

     @show typeof(1.0 + 1im)
     @show typeof(ones(2, 2));

-We will learn more details about :doc:`generic programming <../more_julia/generic_programming>` later, but the key is to interpret the curly brackets as swappable parameters for a given type
+We will learn more details about :doc:`generic programming <../more_julia/generic_programming>` later, but the key is to interpret the curly brackets as swappable parameters for a given type.

 For example, ``Array{Float64, 2}`` can be read as

-#. ``Array`` is a parametric type representing a dense array, where the first parameter is the type stored, and the second is the number of dimensions
+#. ``Array`` is a parametric type representing a dense array, where the first parameter is the type stored, and the second is the number of dimensions.
-#. ``Float64`` is a concrete type declaring that the data stored will be a particular size of floating point
+#. ``Float64`` is a concrete type declaring that the data stored will be a particular size of floating point.
-#. ``2`` is the number of dimensions of that array
+#. ``2`` is the number of dimensions of that array.

-A concrete type is one where values can be created by the compiler (equivalently, one which can be the result of ``typeof(x)`` for some object ``x``)
+A concrete type is one where values can be created by the compiler (equivalently, one which can be the result of ``typeof(x)`` for some object ``x``).

-Values of a **parametric type** cannot be concretely constructed unless all of the parameters are given (themselves with concrete types)
+Values of a **parametric type** cannot be concretely constructed unless all of the parameters are given (themselves with concrete types).

 In the case of ``Complex{Float64}``

-#. ``Complex`` is an abstract complex number type
+#. ``Complex`` is an abstract complex number type.
-#. ``Float64`` is a concrete type declaring what the type of the real and imaginary parts of the value should store
+#. ``Float64`` is a concrete type declaring what the type of the real and imaginary parts of the value should store.

 Another type to consider is the ``Tuple`` and ``NamedTuple``